Famous Photographs That Aren’t What They Seem

 Perhaps one of the most famous photos of all time, Abraham Lincoln is shown in all his distinguished glory.
 But many aren’t aware that this classic image from 1860 is almost entirely faked.
 Stunning, but true, Abraham Lincoln’s head was placed over that of less significant politician, John Calhoun.
 That such trickery was used back in 1860 is bizarre, but not as uncommon as you might think.
-Next time you’re hitting Bingo Cafe in the UK on your phone, Google photography fraud of the late 1800s.
+Next time you’re hitting online bingo and slots sites on your phone, Google photography fraud of the late 1800s.
 You may well be shocked.

 Raising The Flag On Iwo Jima